AnewZ and Italpress Sign Agreement to Strengthen Media Cooperation

 “BRICS is the heir to the Non-Aligned Movement,” Lula told assembled leaders.
 “With multilateralism under attack, our autonomy is in check once again.”

-The group, which now includes 11 member states after adding Egypt, Ethiopia, Indonesia, Iran, Saudi Arabia and the UAE last year, collectively represents over half the global population and 40% of world economic output.
+The group, which now includes 11 member states after adding Egypt, Ethiopia, Indonesia, Iran, Saudi Arabia and the UAE last year, collectively represents more than half the global population and 40% of world economic output.
 This is the first BRICS summit to include Indonesia as a full member.

 While Chinese President Xi Jinping was absent—sending Premier Li Qiang in his place—and Russian President Vladimir Putin attended online due to an ICC arrest warrant, leaders from India, South Africa, and host nation Brazil were present.
-Over 30 additional nations have expressed interest in joining the bloc.
+More than 30 additional nations have expressed interest in joining the bloc.

 In a joint statement released Sunday, BRICS leaders condemned attacks on Iranian nuclear and civilian infrastructure and expressed “grave concern” over Israel’s operations in Gaza.
 They also denounced a “terrorist attack” in Indian-administered Kashmir.